A Travel Money Guide to Lithuania

 Using Your Bank Card in Lithuania

 These days, everybody travels with a bank card of some sort – but the value you get from your card all depends on the type of card you use and the issuer you choose.
+Some of the best travel money cards include debit, credit and prepaid cards.

 Visa and Mastercard are the most commonly accepted debit and credit cards in Lithuania, especially in the capital Vilnius.
 In smaller villages and at local markets, cash payment is always preferred.